jpboyce/doco/docs/azure/patterns-and-practices.md

 The consistent pattern that Microsoft seems to use mimics the ordering of the items in the list above.

+#### Parameters

+As Microsoft's Bicep documentation notes:
+> "parameters are for values that need to vary for different deployments"

+Common use cases for "different deployments" are deploying to different environments (ie. DEV, TEST, PROD) to different regions.
+On that basis, the parameters should give coverage on those values.
+Going all the way back to ARM templates, the recommendation at the time was to keep parameters to a minimum as well.

+Parameters have a number of decorators that can apply constraints or metadata to the parameter.
+For example, the maximum length can be set as a constraint.

 ## Testing

 ### Use a Testing Pipeline